jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/custom-function.md

 ### Super Bonus: Callback Hell

-Redwood uses the async/await version of Function handlers, but you can also use the callback version.
+Cedar uses the async/await version of Function handlers, but you can also use the callback version.
 In that case your Function would look something like:

 ```javascript {1,3,6,10} title="api/src/functions/serverTime.js"
 export const handler = (event, context, callback) => {